 If you sleep beside a male partner, chances are good that you’ve marvelled at his ability to konk out as soon as his head hits the pillow while you lie awake watching the minutes blink by on your clock radio.
-You’re not alone in this particular battle of the sexes’a recent Stats Can study of Canadians’ sleep habits showed that 35 percent of women polled reported difficulty falling and staying asleep, compared to only 25 percent of men.
+You’re not alone in this particular battle of the sexes—a Stats Can study of Canadians’ sleep habits showed that 35 percent of women polled reported difficulty falling and staying asleep, compared to only 25 percent of men.
 Interestingly, the study also showed that women tend to sleep about an average of 11 minutes longer each night than their male counterparts do.
+Women may sleep for a little longer, but men sleep better overall.
+Some couples even sleep in separate beds.

 Though these results may seem just as mind-boggling as your man’s ability to drift off during horror flicks, Helen Driver, a Kingston, Ont.-based sleep researcher and president of the Canadian Sleep Society, says the reason for these findings is twofold.
-‘Women may need a little more sleep than men do,” she explains, “and we also experience more sleep problems, such as insomnia.’
+“Women may need a little more sleep than men do,” she explains, “and we also experience more sleep problems, such as insomnia.”
+There’s an upside: men sleep better, but women often live longer.

 The role of hormones